 Hair regrowth technology is based on the same paradigm: small devices called nanogenerators passively draw energy from everyday movements.
-Then use this energy to transmit impulses to the skin, and gently awaken "sleeping hair".
+It then uses this energy to transmit impulses to the skin, and gently awaken the "sleeping hair".

 "Electrical stimulation can help many different body functions," says Wang.
-"Before this study, there was no viable solution to combine passive energy collection and the use of low frequency pulses."
+"Before this study, there was no viable solution to combine the collection of passive energy and the use of low frequency pulses."

 Kindness above all